newville/pyshortcuts/README.md

 ## `pyshortcut` GUI

-In addition to the `pyshortcut` command-line program, there is a GUI that provides a simple form to help the user browse for script and icons, and set options before creating a shortcut or generating an example Python script to create the shortcut.
+In addition to the `pyshortcut` command-line program, there is a small GUI application that provides a simple form to help the user browse for script and icons, and set options before creating a shortcut or generating an example Python script to create the shortcut.

 ![PyShortcut Screenshot](doc/pyshortcutgui_screenshot.png)

+This requires the `wxPython` package which can be installed using `pip` or `conda` but is not automatically installed when installing `pyshortcuts`.
-This can be launched from the command line with
+This application can be launched from the command line with

 ```
 ~> pyshortcut --wxgui